2013 Subaru Tribeca Review

 Those looking for the latest in audio and infotainment systems will find the Tribeca woefully inadequate.
 It should also be noted that despite is strong safety ratings, the Tribeca's side-curtain airbags do not extend to protect the third-row passengers.

 For 2013, the Subaru Tribeca is offered only in Limited trim, and a new brake override system is added this year.
 The system cuts engine power when both the brake and accelerator are depressed at the same time.

 Driving the Tribeca

-A few minutes behind the wheel and it becomes evident the Tribeca is not your run-of-the-mill SUV.
+A few minutes behind the wheel and it becomes evident that Subaru's 2013 Tribeca is not your run-of-the-mill SUV.
 The handling is responsive, and the steering firm and linear.
 Driving...

 Beyond the expected 60/40-split tumbling feature, the second-row seatbacks fold down individually in a 40/20/40 configuration, allowing the narrow middle section to make way for skis or divide a pair of arguing kids.
 In addition, the seats slide fore-aft nearly eight inches, and the seatbacks recline, making this one of the most versatile seats in its class.

 While abundant safety features are a given in a Subaru, the Tribeca's generous luxury exceeds any Subaru to date.
 Dual-zone climate control for the front cabin features air filtration, while a separate system for the back rows helps make almost any seat in the house an agreeable one.